openstack-archive/tripleo-incubator/notes.md

 * Create your 'baremetal' nodes.
- - using KVM create however many hardware notes your emulated cloud will have, ensuring that for each one you select ooodemo as the network device.
+ - using KVM create however many hardware notes your emulated cloud will have, ensuring that for each one you select br99 as the network device.
    - Give them no less than 2GB of disk each - a populated Ubuntu server w/APT cache will sit right on 1G, and you need some room to work with...
    - 512MB of memory is probably enough.